neuroelf/isicarchive/README.md

 programmatically.

-The present python package is an attempt at bundling the more frequently used functionality into a single module, thus reducing the need to re-write certain code for a diverse set of projects.
+The present python package is an attempt at bundling the more frequently used functionality into a set of modules, thus reducing the need to re-write certain code for a diverse set of projects.

 ## First steps
-To start with, please import the ```IsicApi``` class from the ```isicarchive``` module and create an instance of the class:
+To start with, import the ```IsicApi``` class from the ```isicarchive``` module and create an instance of the class:

 ~~~~
 from isicarchive import IsicApi
 api = IsicApi()
 ~~~~

+The return object variable, ```api```, then allows you to interact with the web-based API through method calls, which will typically create further object variables (such as study or image objects).

 ### Data availability
 All general features are available without logging into the API.
 However,